 What is a Testamentary Trust?

-Testamentary trusts is a trust established by a will.
-It does not come into effect until after the death of the person making the will, referred to as the testator (male) or testatrix (female).
+A testamentary trust is a special type of trust established by a Will.
+It does not come into effect until after the death of the person making the Will, referred to as the “Testator”.

-Upon the death of the testator or testatrix, property of the deceased estate is transferred to a trustee who holds the assets on trust for the benefit of the beneficiaries of the trust.
-Testamentary trusts have considerable taxation and other financial planning advantages as compared with a discretionary family trust, or an estate with no trust structure in place.
+Upon the death of the Testator, the property and assets of the deceased estate that the Testator wishes to leave to the trust are transferred to a trustee who holds on trust for the benefit of the trust’s beneficiaries.
+Testamentary trusts have considerable taxation and other financial planning advantages compared to a discretionary (family) trust or an estate with no trust structure.
 The potential benefits of a testamentary trust are as follows: